Bogdan-Branzaniuc/Daniela-Handmade-Shop/README.md

 # /////////////////////////// End of Bug

+# /// Update on BUG
+- In local environment I managed to reproduce the error by deleting the CSRF_TRUSTED_ORIGINS, as django-unicorn components make use of csrf_tokens.
+- However the error in local environment will persist, it is not intermitent.

+- Next steps:
+            - test if latency in production playes a role in the way unicorn asks for csrf_tokens
+            - test if the use preprocessors for the bag stored in session has tangencies with the csrf_token used
+            - test the implementation of the csrf_token tag in templates, and how the server latency might behave in accordance to the template aspects

+* /// End of Update

 *     When working with different components as delete_product from admin crud page,
 *     no bug is ocurring